niden-net/niden-net/_posts/2023-07-18-php82-deprecation-of-dynamic-properties.md

 Until PHP 9.0 becomes the norm, we have to adjust our code to avoid the deprecation warnings and rewrite parts of our framework/application to avoid the dynamic properties.

-We have three exceptions for this deprecation.
+We have three potential solutions for this deprecation (other than fully refactoring our code).

 #### AllowDynamicProperties attribute

-The #[AllowDynamicProperties] attribute introduced in PHP 8.2, we can instruct PHP to stop emitting this deprecation notice.
+The `#[AllowDynamicProperties]` attribute introduced in PHP 8.2, we can instruct PHP to stop emitting this deprecation notice.
 Even child classes of that class will inherit this behavior.

 ```php
 <?php